Create a Relay namespace using the Azure portal

 Create a namespace in the Azure portal

-- Under Create namespace, enter a namespace name.
-The system immediately checks to see if the name is available.
+Select Create, and enter a namespace name in the Name field.
+Azure portal checks to see if the name is available.

-- In the Resource group box, select an existing resource group in which to place the namespace, or create a new one.
+For Resource group, choose an existing resource group in which to place the namespace, or create a new one.

-- Select Create.
-The system creates your namespace and enables it.
+Select Create.
+The Azure portal creates your namespace and enables it.
 After a few minutes, the system provisions resources for your account.

 Get management credentials

-- Select All resources, and then select the newly created namespace name.
+Select All resources, and then choose the newly created namespace name.

 Under Shared access policies, select RootManageSharedAccessKey.

-Under Policy: RootManageSharedAccessKey, select the Copy button next to Connection string–Primary key.
-This copies the connection string to your clipboard for later use.
+Under SAS Policy: RootManageSharedAccessKey, select the Copy button next to Primary Connection String.
+This action copies the connection string to your clipboard for later use.
 Paste this value into Notepad or some other temporary location.